 - Identify hypotheses (data-mining) that can serve as potential robust price anomalies after passing suitable validations tests

 Both of the above approaches have been proven profitable for those with proper skills that know what they are doing.
-There are recently signs of increased frustration by people who have discovered quant trading in the last few years and have failed to come up with anything useful.
-But quant trading actually started in the 1990s.
-The learning curve is steep and it takes long time, proper skills and devotion to figure out what works and what does not.
+There are recent signs of increased frustration by people who have discovered quant trading in the last few years and have failed to come up with anything useful.
+But quant trading started in the 1990s.
+The learning curve is steep and it takes a long time, proper skills, and devotion to figure out what works and what does not.

 - many traders listen to what failed traders have to say